quipper/circleci-env/README.md

 ```

 All secret variables are stored in file in a directory named `secret`, or you can specify any directory with the environment variable `CIRCLECI_ENV_SECRET_DIR`.
-Each file include value of secret varaiable and must have `.vault` file extention.
+Each file includes a value of the secret and must have `.vault` file extension.

-In `Envfile.rb`, you can refer these variables by filename without extention using `secret` method.
+In `Envfile.rb`, you can refer to these variables by filename without extension using `secret` method.
 For example, you can refer secret value in `secrete_key.vault` like:

 ```rb